Wow! The last couple of months has been… such a departure from our “norm.”

 “Allergies in Pets” by College of Veterinary Medicine, Texas A&M University

 The important thing to remember is that if your pet is suffering from allergies, they will need a physical exam by a doctor.
 That will allow your pet’s veterinarian to see where the allergies are affecting your pet; if there is any kind of secondary infection, and what kind of treatment plan will benefit them the most.
-Like the article stated, all pets respond to allergies differently.
+As the article stated, all pets respond to allergies differently.

 We have 2 great products in our hospital to help with seasonal allergies in dogs.
 Depending on your pet and your family’s lifestyle, one may work better for you than the other.
 Apoquel is a tablet that can be given daily and Cytopoint is an injection that can be given around once a month.